Dee Does Death

 “My biggest challenge has been taking the leap to put my first foot forward.
 This will be the first business of it’s kind that I know of in Australia, from the research I’ve done.”

 “I thought I knew where I wanted to go, and what my business was.
 It was Dee Does Death, but it’s so much more potentially.
-Good Life talked me through what I was thinking for that ‘so much more’, and made me realise that the branding I’d gone for was inappropriate because it wasn’t going to reach everyone.
+Sarah talked me through what I was thinking for that ‘so much more’, and made me realise that the branding I’d gone for was inappropriate because it wasn’t going to reach everyone.
 Because Dee Does Death was for such a small minority of people.

 Go big or go home?
 Erm, no thanks.